memorius/policy-auction/README-datastructures.txt

       - If they include policy creations, then we delete the policy.
 This eventually cleans up (albeit after temporary exposure to other users) if someone manages to double-create, which would double-spend their votes.
       - When those writes have succeeded, delete the conflicted item from user_policy_votes.
     - We could keep a timestamp of prev_version up to which we have resolved everything.
 Need to go back at least GC_GRACE_SECONDS each time though.
-  - Ignore allocations to any policies that have since been marked deleted.
+  - Ignore allocations to any policies that have since been marked deleted, replaced or retired.
-  - Combine allocations to any policies that are marked merged - only show the merge target.
   - To calculate unallocated votes, add up all the vote salary entries; then take the last conflict-resolved votes_ entry, subtract from the salary the sum of its newtotal values for all policies, then subtract from this the sum of the penaltytotal values.
   - Propagating to policy_new_votes: see below.